Skip to content

 About

 VB.NET project for running-median filtering.
-Users set kernel width, border count, and pick MiddleMedian or AllMedian.
+Users set kernel radius, border count, and pick MiddleMedian or AllMedian.
 Processing runs in parallel with a progress bar and smooth UI.

 Resources